groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/qrcode/xlsx.en.md

   code_samples:
     # code sample loop
-    - title: "How to Customize a Barcode Signature"
+    - title: "How to Customize a Generated QR-Code"
       content: |
-        This example demonstrates how to place a customized barcode on XLSX document pages.
+        Use this example to learn how to place a new QR-Code on a XLSX page.
         {{< landing/code title="Java">}}
         ```java {style=abap}
-        // Provide the document to be signed
+        // Get the document that needs to be signed and pass it to Signature
         Signature signature = new Signature("input.xlsx");

-        // Create signature options with the desired text
+        // Use QR-Code options to provide text with the required information
-        BarcodeSignOptions signOptions = new BarcodeSignOptions("Accepted for review on February 15, 2020");
+        QrCodeSignOptions signOptions = new QrCodeSignOptions("Archived on July 11, 2019");

-        // Set the relative barcode position on the page
+        // Set the relative position of the QR-Code on the page
-        signOptions.setVerticalAlignment(VerticalAlignment.Bottom);
+        signOptions.setVerticalAlignment(VerticalAlignment.Top);
         signOptions.setHorizontalAlignment(HorizontalAlignment.Right);

-        // Set the barcode padding from the page edge
+        // Set the signature padding
         Padding padding = new Padding();
-        padding.setLeft(20);
+        padding.setRight(20);
         padding.setTop(20);
         signOptions.setMargin(padding);

-        // Set the color of the bars
+        // Specify the color of the QR-Code
         signOptions.setForeColor(Color.RED);

-        // Define the message font style
+        // Define the font options for the message
         SignatureFont font = new SignatureFont();
         font.setSize(12);
         font.setFamilyName("Comic Sans MS");
         signOptions.setFont(font);

-        // Specify the message position
+        // Customize the QR-Code background color and brush
-        signOptions.setCodeTextAlignment(CodeTextAlignment.Above);
+        Background background = new Background();
+        background.setColor(Color.GREEN);
+        background.setTransparency(0.5);
+        background.setBrush(new LinearGradientBrush(Color.GREEN, Color.DARK_GRAY, 0));
+        signOptions.setBackground(background);

-        // Sign and save the document
+        // Add the QR-Code to the document
         SignResult signResult = signature.sign("output.xlsx", signOptions);
         ```
         {{< /landing/code >}}